Black, red, blue, fawn and cream.

 Rough, abundant, dense and coarse with a pronounced ruff around head and neck.
 Smooth, has a hard dense outer coat with a soft undercoat with no ruff or feathering on its legs and tail.

-It is prone to entropion (eye irritation caused by eyelid abnormality; this can be corrected with surgery) and hip dysplasia.
+Due to having small eyes it has the potential to suffer from entropion (eye irritation caused by eyelid abnormality; this can be corrected with surgery).
+Hip dysplasia can be problem.
+To help prevent the chance of hip or elbow dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
 To minimize the risk of your Chow Chow developing any hereditary health issues, you should buy a Chow Chow puppy from a reputable breeder.